 Learn more how to prevent discrimination.
 Learn more about the acts that protect you against discrimination: the Civil Rights Act, the Disabilities Act, Black Lung Act, the Age Discrimination in Employment Act and the Lily Ledbetter Act.
 What can you do against sexual harassment?
 And know where to get help if you believe that you're discriminated at the work.

 Union members make 28% more on average.

-10/01/16 - The U.S. House of Representatives approved a measure to delay by six months the Obama administration's rule to extend mandatory overtime to more than 4 million workers, despite a White House promise to veto the bill.
-The new legislation would provide overtime pay to low paid managers, who currently don't qualify for that.
-At the moment, under the federal law, if an employee makes at least $23,660 per year - or $455 per week - their employer doesn't have to pay them overtime.
+The new legislation would provide overtime pay to more than 4 million low paid managers, who currently don't qualify for that.
+At the moment, under the FLSA, if an employee makes at least $23,660 per year - or $455 per week - their employer doesn't have to pay them overtime.
 The new policy would raise that bar to $47,476 annually or $913 per week for a full time worker.
-This new salary threshold would become effective on December 1, 2016.

 Seven states - New York, California, Massachusetts , Hawaii, Oregon, Connecticut and Illinois - have extended provisions to give domestic workers protections on minimum wage, overtime pay and paid leave, and some of them also provide discrimination and harassment protections.
 Read more on Domestic Workers Rights.

 1/09/17 - Executive Order 13706, “Establishing Paid Sick Leave for Federal Contractors,” provides up to seven days of paid sick leave annually for federal contractors and subcontractors.
 The ruling will take effect for certain contracts and subcontracts effectiveJanuary 1, 2017.